 The Professional plan covers 5,000 documents and 10 eSignature licenses, while the Enterprise comes with unlimited documents and 20 eSignature licenses.
 These plans start at $800 and $1000 per month, respectively.

 PandaDoc is a versatile platform that packs an extensive range of features suited to all industries, especially the sales teams.
-It allows the creation of media-rich documents with a single click, makes sending and tracking of documents very easy and can be smoothly integrated into the CRM and other systems.
+It allows the creation of media-rich documents with a single click, makes sending and tracking of documents very easy and can be smoothly integrated with some of the best workflow software and other solutions.
 The vendor further offers a PandaDoc contract management tool, in addition to its electronic signature mobile app.

 PandaDoc comes with an elaborate list of features built to facilitate deal closing.
 It provides customizable templates for the creation of proposals, quotes, and personalized documents.
 Additionally, the drag-and-drop editor and one-click upload functionality enable you to create sell-slide contracts that will help you close the deal.